p-ayam/Digital-Synthesis-Lab/README.md

 The result of this simple analysis is shown in the `Overview` excel sheet as following:
 <img src="https://github.com/p-ayam/Digital-Synthesis-Lab/blob/master/pictures/excel_overvoew3.jpg" alt="alt text" width="700" height="whatever">

-### MySQL Function
+### Function (MySQL)

-The database provides a function for the data analysts who will get acess to the MySQL database in order to calculate the differences between two dates, with the resulting value being returned as a string in the form of YYYY-MM-DD.
+The database provides a function for the data analysts who will get acess to the MySQL database in order to calculate the differences between two dates, two dates (date2 > date1) with the resulting value returned as a string in the form of YYYY-MM-DD.

 ```
 CREATE FUNCTION `format_date_diff`(date2 date, date1 date) RETURNS varchar(10) CHARSET utf8mb4